haxart/fish-tank/README.md

 1. I kind of want to make a CSS animation of bubbles that bubble up and disapear every few seconds.

 2. Find some kind of background for the webpage, clean it up a bit.
 Like a background image of a desk or something.

+3. Turn that stupid fish around so he doesnt swim backwards.